The putter is golf’s great equalizer.

 Some golfers want the forgiveness of a mallet but the aesthetics of a blade.
 Well, you can’t quite get everything in any one design, but a mid-mallet-style putter is kind of the best of both worlds.

-If you want the forgiveness of a mallet but not quite the big, bulky head, a mid-mallet design like the Ping Shea may be best for you.
+If you want the forgiveness of a mallet but not quite the big, bulky head, a mid-mallet design like the Ping Scottsdale DS72 may be best for you.

 The milling process on putter faces, which helps to provide great feedback and distance and speed control, often constitutes one of the biggest manufacturer costs.
 But Cleveland has developed a more affordable milling process that seems to be competing quite adequately with more expensive models.

-The HB SOFT Milled 4, which features a slightly enlarged, modern blade with a pumber’s neck hosel, provides tremendous value from a well-known manufacturer.
+The new HB SOFT 2, which features a slightly enlarged, modern blade with a plumber’s neck hosel, provides tremendous value from a well-known manufacturer.

-If you’ve got a slight arc in your stroke, you may prefer a toe-hang style putter.
-The Cleveland HB SOFT Milled 4 offers excellent value in that category.
+If you've got a slight arc in your stroke, you may prefer a toe-hang style putter.
+The Cleveland HB SOFT 2 offers excellent value in that category.

 Recapping the Best Golf Putters of 2025